I like the way you’re teaching, it’s meeting me at my level and encouraging me to progress. I think it’s well-developed, thank you."

 Now, in Comping 103, we’re going to turn what you know on its head.
-As guitarists, learning chord voicings based on finding the root on the 6th or 5th strings is like learning to swim with a life-jacket: it can help keep us afloat, but we eventually need to learn to let go if we want to become great swimmers or great compers.
+As guitarists, learning chord voicings based on finding the root on the 6th or 5th strings is like learning to swim with a life-jacket: it can help keep us afloat, but we eventually need to learn to let go if we want to become great at comping.

-, we saw hints of what was to come when you learned how to practice your shell voicings without the root and when you learned Drop 2 chord voicings.
-Comping 103 is definitely a little more “sink-or-swim”, but don’t worry - I’ll be your lifeguard throughout the whole process, walking you through each video.
+In Comping 102, we saw hints of what was to come when you learned how to practice your shell voicings without the root and when you learned Drop 2 chord voicings.
+Comping 103 is definitely a little more “sink-or-swim”, but don’t worry - Marc-André will be your lifeguard throughout the whole process, walking you through each video.

 Keep in mind that comping, like most jazz disciplines, is based in improvisation.
-This means that I definitely want you to practice the exercises as they are, but to truly get the most out of this course, take specific techniques that you learn here and apply them to a real song in real time.
+This means that you should definitely practice the exercises as they are, but to truly get the most out of this course, take specific techniques that you learn here and apply them to a real song in real time.

 For now, have fun, and welcome to Jazz Guitar Comping 103!